Liam1809/Pattern-Project/README.md

 # Pattern-Project
-- none responsive gallery blog with pure html only
+- responsive gallery blog with pure html only
 - using bootstrap 4 to style

 # Mobile-size